tokoinofficial/coding-covension/README.md

 ## Requirements:

 - There are 2 books which require Tokoin devs must read it before.
-    + (https://www.investigatii.md/uploads/resurse/Clean_Code.pdf) Clean code by Robert C. Martin
+    + [Clean code by Robert C. Martin] (https://www.investigatii.md/uploads/resurse/Clean_Code.pdf)
-    +
+    + [Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact by Edmond Lau] (https://www.amazon.com/Effective-Engineer-Engineering-Disproportionate-Meaningful/dp/0996128107)

 ## Common: